reinacho03/Music_playlist/README.md

 ## Instructions for Graders
-- You can generate the first requires action related to adding a song to a playlist by selecting one of the song buttons and selecting "0" button on the same row.
+- You can generate the first requires action related to adding a song to a playlist by selecting "0" button next to the song item that you want on the same row.
 Then, the song item would appear in the text area.
-- You can generate the second requires action related to adding multiple songs to a playlist by selecting one song at each time.
-For example, you can select the first item and press "O" next to it, which will add the item to the playlist.
-Then, you can select the third item and press "O" on the same row, which will add this selected item to the list.
-In total, there are two songs in the playlist.
+- You can generate the second requires action related to removing a song from a playlist by "X" button next to the song item that you want on the same row.
+Then, the corresponding song will be removed from the list of songs.
 - You can locate my visual component by images added to each button that represents each song item.
 - You can reload the state of my application by selecting "load" menu after setting your username and pressing "OK" button, which redirects you to the selection page and text area that displays the playlist.